justicedemocrats/new-site/src/pages/nominate-pages/index.md

         name: Nominee other occupation info
         type: textarea
     title: Tell Us How Your Nominee Is Spending Their Time
-  - display: both
-    questions:
-      - label: 'Why does your district/state need a Justice Democrat? '
-        max_length: '2000'
-        name: Why does your district/state need a Justice Democrat?
-        type: textarea
-        width: full
-    title: Why does your district/state need a Justice Democrat?
   - display: candidate
     questions:
       - label: >-